ionic-team/stencil-site/versioned_docs/version-v4.0/framework-integration/angular.md

 **Optional**

-**Default: 'dist/components'**

 **Type: `string`**

-If [includeImportCustomElements](#includeimportcustomelements) is `true`, this option can be used to specify the directory where the generated custom elements live.
-This value only needs to be set if the `dir` field on the `dist-custom-elements` output target was set to something other than the default directory.
+This option can be used to specify the directory where the generated custom elements live.

 ### excludeComponents